pyscf/pyscf.github.io/source/user/mcscf.rst

 ------------

 Multiconfigurational self-consistent field (MCSCF) methods extend Hartree-Fock (HF) theory by describing the wave function as a linear combination of determinants.
+While there are a large variety of MCSCF methods, PySCF focuses on the complete active space (CAS) family of methods.
-Unlike full configuration interaction (FCI), described in :numref:`theory_ci`, complete active space (CAS) methods perform the FCI procedure on a subset of the molecular orbitals, referred to as the "active space."
+Unlike full configuration interaction (FCI), described in :numref:`theory_ci`, CAS methods perform the FCI procedure on a subset of the molecular orbitals, referred to as the "active space."
 These methods are crucial for systems that exhibit strong electron correlation, such as transition metal complexes.
-For a detailed discussion of MCSCF methods, we direct the reader to :cite:`Helgaker2013` and :cite:`esqc`.
+For a detailed discussion of MCSCF methods, we direct the reader to References :cite:`Helgaker2013` and :cite:`esqc`.

 The MCSCF module has two main flavors: CASCI and CASSCF.
-CASCI uses the single reference orbitals from a HF calculation and solves the CI eigenvalue problem once.
+CASCI expands the wave function as a linear combination of slater determinants and variationally solves for the coefficients of this expansion.
-CASSCF calculations optimize the orbitals for the set of determinants and require solving the CI eigenvalue multiple (and possibly many) times.
+CASSCF calculations optimize the orbitals for the set of determinants and the coefficients of their expansion.
+This means performing multiple (and possibly many) CASCI step.

 Minimal examples for each type of calculations are shown below.